When blood glucose (sugar) levels are out of the normal range, complications may develop. These include the following:

 ACE inhibitors are generally recommended for patients with diabetes who have high blood pressure, cardiovascular disease, or kidney damage.
 This medication may decrease the risk of further kidney damage, and reduce the risk of death and heart attacks.

 Talk to your doctor about whether ACE inhibitors are right for you.

-The American Diabetes Association (ADA) offers these guidelines on LDL "bad" cholesterol and coronary heart disease:
+The American Diabetes Association (ADA) offers these guidelines on low-density lipoprotein (LDL) "bad" cholesterol and coronary heart disease:

 The American Heart Association (AHA) offers these recommendations on omega-3 fatty acids :

 People with diabetes are at increased risk of getting cardiovascular disease.
 Taking aspirin may help decrease the risk of having a heart attack in patients who are at risk for heart disease or for those who have heart disease.
 Talk to your doctor about whether the benefits of daily aspirin outweigh the risks in your case.
 Aspirin can cause bleeding and interacts with other drugs.